reverseame/RAMPAGE/README.md

 #### `main.py`

 The `main.py` file contains the primary execution code.
-It should import RAMPAGE and create the dataset manager class, which must inherit from `RAMPAGE.DatasetManager`.
+It should import RAMPAGE and DatasetManager class.

 ```python
 from RAMPAGE.Framework import Framework
 from PersonaldatasetManager import PersonalDatasetManager
 ```

-Next, the RAMPAGE class and the dataset manager class are instantiated.
-The dataset manager is then defined within RAMPAGE, and the datasets to be used are added.
+Next, DatasetManager is then defined within RAMPAGE, and the datasets to be used are added.

 ```python
 # Create Framework